 - As part of the Prevent duty, carry out an annual assessment of the risk to pupils of exposure to extremist content in school - Ensure that all reasonable precautions are taken to prevent access to illegal and extremist content.
 Web filtering of internet content is provided by Smoothwall; the provider is an IWF member and blocks access to illegal child abuse images and content.
 The provider filters the police assessed list of unlawful terrorist content produced on behalf of the home office.
 The school is satisfied that web filtering manages most inappropriate content including extremism, discrimination, substance abuse, pornography, piracy, copyright theft, self-harm and violence.
-(Schools need to seek evidence and assurances of this from filtering providers).
 However, it is not possible to guarantee that access to unsuitable or inappropriate material will never occur and we believe it is important to build resilience in pupils in monitoring their own internet activity. - Inform all users about the action they should take if inappropriate material is accessed or discovered on a computer.
-Deliberate access of inappropriate or illegal material will be treated as a serious breach of the AUP and appropriate sanctions taken. - Expect teachers to check websites they wish to use prior to lessons to assess the suitability of content.
+Deliberate access of inappropriate or illegal material will be treated as a serious breach of the AUP and appropriate sanctions taken.

-Post notices in classrooms and around school as a reminder of how to seek help.
+- Expect teachers to check websites they wish to use prior to lessons to assess the suitability of content. - Post notices in classrooms and around school as a reminder of how to seek help.